brucewayne7777/tactile_sensor_ros2_ws/README.md

 # Tactile Sensor ROS 2 Bridge: Arduino to ROS 2 Jazzy with Python🖐️📡

 This project provides a robust Python bridge to connect an **Arduino-based tactile sensor** to **ROS 2 Jazzy**.
-It leverages a Python node for serial communication, enabling seamless data flow from your physical sensor to your ROS 2 ecosystem.
+It leverages a Python node for serial communication, enabling seamless data flow from your physical sensor to your ROS2 ecosystem.

 ---